aio-libs-abandoned/aioes/docs/reference.rst

                                routing=default, scroll=default, \
                                search_type=default)

-      A :ref:`coroutine <coroutine>` that accepts a query template and a map of key/value pairs to fill in template parameters.
+      A :ref:`coroutine <coroutine>` that accepts a body with a query template and a map of key/value pairs to fill in template parameters.

       :param index: A comma-separated list of index names to search; use `_all` or empty string to perform the operation on all indices